RommelTJ/docker_and_kubernetes_notes/practical_guide/s09-deploying-docker-containers/16_OurUpdatedAndTargetArchitecture.md

   * Optimization script that needs to be executed AFTER development but BEFORE deployment
 * Deployment and Production Setups are not equal
 * We need to build first, then run the app in a server.

+## Creating a "build-only" container

+See Dockerfile.prod under frontend.